mongodb-developer/golang-quickstart/creating/creating-mongodb-documents-with-go.md

 id, _ := primitive.ObjectIDFromHex("5dbb2038e7841e4744f57a9c")
 ```

-After determining the hash for a Document, it can be used as a parameter in the `ObjectIDFromHex` function to convert it into a properly formated MongoDB Document id.
+After determining the hash for a document, it can be used as a parameter in the `ObjectIDFromHex` function to convert it into a properly formated MongoDB document id.

 ## Conclusion

-You just saw how to insert Documents into a MongoDB cluster using the Go programming language.
+You just saw how to insert documents into a MongoDB cluster using the Go programming language.
 In this particular part of the series, primitive data structures were used to save us from having to pre-define a schema.
-In a future tutorial, we're going to see how to make our projects more manageable by defining how MongoDB Documents can be mapped to Go data structures.
+In a future tutorial, we're going to see how to make our projects more manageable by defining how MongoDB documents can be mapped to Go data structures.

 With data in the database, the next part of the getting started series will include how to query for the data using Go.